-- The Native Woodland Survey of Scotland (NWSS), a census of native woods in Scotland, dated 2012 (survey took place between 2006 and 2013).
-This identified, surveyed and mapped the location, extent, type and condition of all of Scotland's native and nearly native woods, as well plantations on ancient woodland sites (PAWS). - 2.
-JNCC created estimates of the area of priority HAPs in 1998 using National Vegetation Classification (NVC) data, utilising 2,648 samples taken in ancient and recent woods throughout Britain (Rodwell 1991).
+- 1. The Native Woodland Survey of Scotland (NWSS), a census of native woods in Scotland, dated 2012 (survey took place between 2006 and 2013).
+This identified, surveyed and mapped the location, extent, type and condition of all of Scotland's native and nearly native woods. - JNCC created estimates of the area of priority HAPs in 1998 using National Vegetation Classification (NVC) data, utilising 2,648 samples taken in ancient and recent woods throughout Britain (Rodwell 1991).